-The apostle Paul underscored the theme when he described the return of Christ from his airborne abode, in his first letter to the Thessalonians:
+The apostle Paul underscored the theme of ascension as realization when he described the return of Christ from his airborne abode, in his first letter to the Thessalonians:

 "For the Lord himself will descend from heaven with a cry of command, with the archangel's call, and with the sound of the trumpet of God.
 And the dead in Christ will rise first.
 Then we who are alive, who are left, shall be caught up together with them in the clouds to meet the Lord in the air; and so we shall always be with the Lord."

 During Christianity's early days, at least one heretical sect, the Manichaean branch of Gnosticism, held tight to the identification of spirit with cosmos, of the solar with the divine.
 Joan O'Grady, in Early Christian Heresies, summarizes the Manichaean scheme.